Aimoré: Distribution and fate

 The tribe's original territory was in Espírito Santo, and reached inland to the headwaters of the Rio Grande (Belmonte) and Doce River on the eastern slopes of the Espinhaço Mountains.
 The Botocudos were gradually expelled by European colonists westward beyond the Serra dos Aimorés into Minas Gerais.
 It was in the latter district that at the close of the 18th century they came into collision with the Europeans, who were attracted there by the diamond fields.

+Persecution against the Aimorés would begin early in colonization, with the Aimoré War beginning in 1555, when the Aimorés responded against widespread slavery of their peoples.
 At the end of the 19th century many Botocudo tribes still existed, numbering between 13,000 and 14,000 individuals.
 During the earlier frontier wars of 1790–1820, every effort was made to destroy them.
 Smallpox was deliberately spread among them; poisoned food was scattered in the forests; by such infamous means, the coast districts about Rio Doce and Belmonte were cleared, and one Portuguese commander boasted that he had either slain with his own hands or ordered to be butchered many hundreds of them.

 Paul Ehrenreich estimated their population at 5,000 in 1884.
 As of April 1939, only 68 Botocudo were alive in Eastern Brazil.
 They were divided into two groups.
 The first group numbered 10 people (belonging to Naknyanuk, Arana and Poyica tribes) and lived near Itambacuri.
 The second group were divided into two bands residing at Guido Marliere, on the Doce River.
 One band consisted of 8 survivors from the Naktun, Nakpie, Convugn and Miyã-Yirúgn tribes.
 Another band consisted of around 50 Nakrehe.

 Today, only a few tribes remain, almost all of them in rural villages and the indigenous territory.
 The last remnants of the Eastern Botocudo are the Krenak.
 In 2010, there were 350 Krenak living in the state of Minas Gerais.